jvandebon/ORIAN/README.md

 ## The ORIAN Heterogeneous Resource Management Platform

 #### [FPT '19 Paper](https://ieeexplore.ieee.org/document/8825001)

-The instructions below are how to run the ORIAN platform on Imperial's heterogeneous architecture with access to Maxeler DFE nodes and multi-CPU nodes.
-To run on another platform, add modified config files to platform/resource_managers/swagger_server/config_files with IP addresses of local machines, and change the paths in the below commands as necessary.

 #### Demo  Videos:

 1. [Decision Making](https://drive.google.com/file/d/1dVfMgUPPwXdx4Cg_nU587R4FoSyfyzw9/view?usp=sharing)

 2. [Profiling](https://drive.google.com/file/d/1s24EzgQSdtmSwIwjk3Yn-JllSydMP4Ds/view?usp=sharing)

+#### Instructions for use:

+The instructions below are how to run the ORIAN platform on Imperial's heterogeneous architecture with access to Maxeler DFE nodes and multi-CPU nodes.
+To run on another platform, add modified config files to platform/resource_managers/swagger_server/config_files with IP addresses of local machines, and change the paths in the below commands as necessary.

 ********************************************************************************
 ### To run prototype platform 1 (one heterogeneous node with CPU and DFE children):